How to Overcome Bad Habits

 Here’s where the real work begins.
 To break an undesirable habit, you have to shake up the routine by playing around with different rewards.
 Ask how does the behavior satisfy your needs?
 What are you getting out of it?

-For example, perhaps you find yourself frequenting Target more than your budget can handle and you’ve now racked up a pretty hefty credit card balance.
+For example, perhaps you find yourself frequenting Target more than your budget can handle and you’ve now racked up a pretty hefty balance of credit card debt.
 Instead of going to Target, go for a walk or grab a cup of coffee with friends instead.
 The activity itself doesn’t matter.
 The goal is to test various rewards to see if you really want to shop or if you’re trying to satisfy another craving entirely.

 Isolate the cue